llm-d/llm-d-model-service/docs/userguide/core-concepts.md

       mountModelVolume: true
 ```

-This minimal example demonstrates a model deployment using a Hugging Face model.
-For more on templating, merging, and advanced features, continue with the topics below.
+This minimal example demonstrates inference serving using a Hugging Face model.
+For more on routing, model sources, templating, merging, and advanced features, refer to the respective [topics](../userguide.md#topics).

-## Topics